queryluke/masseffect-5e-data/data/rules/making-an-attack.md

 attack when someone or something moves you without using your movement, action, or reaction.
 For example, you don't provoke an opportunity attack if an explosion hurls you out of a foe's reach or if an adept lifts you off the ground with Pull.

+### Dual Wielding <v-chip color="warning" x-small>change</v-chip>
+In Mass Effect 5e, there are a three distinct ways to "dual wield" weapons.
+Two melee weapons, two ranged weapons, and a melee and ranged weapon.
+"Two-weapon fighting" has been adjusted to cover all three combinations.
+Two-weapon fighting represents attacking with a weapon in one hand, then taking a moment (via a bonus action) to make an attack with a second weapon in the other hand.

+However, fighting styles and feats are split into these three combinations, as it represents your characters training in one of the three combinations.

 #### Two-Weapon Fighting
-When you take the Attack action and attack with a light melee weapon that you're holding in one hand, you can use a bonus action to attack with a different light melee weapon that you're holding in the other hand.
+When you take the Attack action and attack with a light weapon that you're holding in one hand, you can use a bonus action to attack with a different light weapon that you're holding in the other hand.
 You don't add your ability modifier to the damage of the bonus attack, unless that modifier is negative.

 If either weapon has the thrown property, you can throw the weapon, instead of making a melee attack with it.

-#### Akimbo Firing <v-chip color="info" x-small>new</v-chip>
-When you take the Attack action and attack with a light ranged weapon that you're holding in one hand, you can use a bonus action to attack with a different light ranged weapon that you're holding in the other hand.
-You don't add your ability modifier to the damage of the bonus attack, unless that modifier is negative.

 ### Contests in Combat
 Battle often involves pitting your prowess against that of your foe.
 Such a challenge is represented by a contest.
 This